dougeby/IntuneDocs/intune/kiosk-settings.md

 # Windows 10 (and later) device settings to run as a dedicated kiosk using Intune

-On Windows 10 devices, you can use Intune to run devices as a kiosk, sometimes known as a dedicated device.
+On Windows 10 devices, use Intune to run devices as a kiosk, sometimes known as a dedicated device.
 A device in kiosk mode can run one app, or run many apps.
-You can also show and customize a start menu, add different apps, including Win32 apps, add a specific home page to a web browser, and more.
+You can show and customize a start menu, add different apps, including Win32 apps, add a specific home page to a web browser, and more.

 This article lists and describes the different settings you can control on Windows 10 and later devices.
-As part of your mobile device management (MDM) solution, use these settings to configure your Windows 10 and later devices to run in kiosk mode.
+As part of your mobile device management (MDM) solution, use these settings to configure your Windows 10 devices to run in kiosk mode.

 Intune supports one kiosk profile per device.
 If you need multiple kiosk profiles on a single device, you can use a [Custom OMA-URI](custom-settings-windows-10.md).